Mintbase/Grants-Program/applications/application-template.md

 Please describe the team's relevant experience.
 If your project involves development work, we would appreciate it if you singled out a few interesting projects or contributions made by team members in the past.
 For research-related grants, references to past publications and projects in a related domain are helpful.

-If anyone on your team has applied for a grant at the Web3 Foundation previously, please list the name of the project and legal entity here.
+If anyone on your team has applied for a grant at the Mintbase previously, please list the name of the project and legal entity here.

 ### Team Code Repos